 In some cases, the company’s debt can be so extensive that it isn’t possible for the business to continue trading, or you simply don’t want to carry on and want to put the company to bed.

 If your company debt has reached levels where the chances of recovery are slim, a Creditors Voluntary Liquidation (CVL) could be the ideal way to prevent further losses to creditors.
 It can also help reduce the possibility of Wrongful Trading action being brought against directors.
 A CVL will mean the end of a company and its debt, but not necessarily the demise of a business.

 In some instances, the core business may be viable but would be better operating in a new company, separate from the old company and free from its liabilities to its creditors.

-Pre-Pack Administration involves selling off an insolvent company’s assets and business to a new limited company (newco) and allowing the business to continue trading free from the debts of the old company (oldco).
-Staff, works in progress and other aspects of the company could be carried over, though this will depend on the individual circumstances.
-Pre-Pack Administration is normally only allowed if it’s deemed in the creditors’ best interests.
+Pre-Pack Liquidation involves selling off an insolvent company’s assets and business to a new limited company (newco) and allowing the business to continue trading free from the debts of the old company (oldco).
+Staff, works in progress, and other aspects of the company could be carried over, though this will depend on the individual circumstances.
+Pre-Pack Liquidation is normally only allowed if it’s deemed in the creditors’ best interests.